shirish93/shirish93.github.io/_posts/2024-02-16-bringing-back-blogger.md

 __Writing tutor based on past writing__: Gemini (Alphabet's AI product) can act as personalized writing tutor for users.
 By analyzing a user's writing history, the AI can identify recurring errors, overused phrases, and suggest alternative wordings or sentences.
 Such feedback would help creators improve their writing and refine their craft.
 The AI tutor could also link to relevant past blog posts within a user's content (on demand).
 That would improve internal linking and help readers discover more relevant material in the website.

-## What would be the strategic gains for Google from the New Blogger?
+## Why the hell would Google care for Blogger?

 The benefits of a revitalized Blogger extend beyond generating additional revenue for Google.
-By adding  prioritizing user needs, Google can achieve several objectives:
+By  prioritizing user needs, Google can achieve several objectives:

 __Distinguishing "clean data" from "AI-assisted data"__: As users interact with the AI editing tools, Google can gain understanding of the editing process.
 By observing how the AI suggestions are accepted, modified, or rejected, the company can develop a clearer understanding of how humans and AI interact with language.
 This knowledge can be important for differentiating between human-generated and AI-assisted content, a growing concern.